-The Corporate Technical Office ("CTO") organization continued to support Airbus Group's research and technology activities in 2014 - working directly with the individual business units, while enhancing capabilities of the Group's Innovation Works research and development arm, which was renamed Airbus Group Innovations.
+The Corporate Technical Office ("CTO") organisation continued to support Airbus Group's Research and Technology activities in 2014 - working directly with the individual Business Units, while enhancing capabilities of the Group's Innovation Works research and development arm, which was renamed Airbus Group Innovations.

-Reflecting the growing importance of information security and privacy, the CTO - through its Cyber Security Program Directorate - focused on protecting Airbus Group's products, manufacturing systems and IT infrastructure against cyber-attacks.
+Reflecting the growing importance of information security and privacy, the CTO - through its Cyber Security Programme Directorate - focused on protecting Airbus Group's products, manufacturing systems and IT infrastructure against cyber-attacks.
 As part of this effort, it initiated cooperations with leading enterprises worldwide to share attack signatures and protection concepts; and moving forward, will launch further efforts in order to protect the interfaces with customers, partners and suppliers.